Should I declaw my cat? It’s a question many pet owners ask themselves when looking at the damage done by their cute kitties claws!

 Why are cats declawed?

-Scratching is such an important past time to them that it doesn’t even need to be learned, it is completely innate.
+Scratching is such an important activity to them that it doesn’t even need to be learned, it is completely innate.

-However, when cats scratch inside our home and damage our carpets and furniture, it puts a strain on our relationship with them.
+However, when cats scratch inside our home and damage our carpets and furniture, it puts a strain on our relationship.

 In the United State, approximately one quarter of domestic cats are declawed to prevent them from scratching.